 - For a super budget-friendly version, use ground beef in place of the sliced steak.
 The texture will be a little different but the flavor will still be amazing.

 - Slice the steak into as thin of slices as possible.

-- Melt the butter in a large skillet and add slices of meat.
+- Melt the butter in a large skillet and add the slices of meat.

 - Thinly slice the onion and add to the pan.

 - Cook for 5-7 minutes until the meat has started to brown and the onions are translucent.

 - Thinly slice the mushrooms and add them to the pan with the meat.

-- Add the beef broth and bring to a simmer.
+- Add the beef broth and bring to a simmer over medium low heat.